Everyone loves a good horror story. Some of these haunted places around the world have more than enough to scare your socks off.

 Although Twain resided in the building for only a year (1900-1901), people have mentioned spotting a white-haired man claiming to be Clemens and then disappearing moments later.

-The home, which is one of the most haunted places of New York, was later converted into 10 apartments also witnessed the murder of a little girl.
+The home, which is one of the most haunted houses of New York, was later converted into 10 apartments also witnessed the murder of a little girl.

 Joel Steinberg was a New York criminal defence attorney who resided in one of the apartments with his girlfriend and illegally adopted child Lisa.
 Lisa was beaten to death by Steinberg in November 1987 and was charged with first-degree manslaughter.